Encyclopaedia

 Coloration and Sexual Dimorphism: Spectacular sexual dichromatism.
 Lake Tanganyika is known for subtly colored fish, but this is the blinding exception. **Adult Male:** An electrifying, metallic "Powder Blue" or Cornflower Blue over the entire body, often flashing violet or jet-black across the scales, highlighted by the black and yellow ventral "lappets". **Females and Juveniles:** Pure camouflage coloration; a highly drab, extremely pale, ghost-like silvery-beige to hide from pelagic predators.
 The difference between sexes is total and absolute.

-Tank Setup: Demands exceptionally long and wide aquariums to accommodate both their open-water schooling and the male's immense nesting territory: minimum 150 cm (5 feet) long (400+ liters / 100+ Gallons).
+Aquarium Setup: Demands exceptionally long and wide aquariums to accommodate both their open-water schooling and the male's immense nesting territory: minimum 150 cm (5 feet) long (400+ liters / 100+ Gallons).
 The layout MUST feature huge, open expanses of extremely fine, light-colored sand.
 It is critical to provide a couple of large, flat slates of rock (or overturned clay saucers) spaced far apart: the male will tirelessly haul mouthfuls of sand to construct his mastodontic "Nuptial Crater" (Bower) directly on top of the rock.

-Feeding and Diet: In the wild, it is primarily a detritivore and "Aufwuchs" picker.
+Diet and Feeding: In the wild, it is primarily a detritivore and "Aufwuchs" picker.
 It literally vacuums sand and sediment off rocks, chewing the detritus and spitting out the grit.
 In captivity, its immensely long intestinal tract requires a strict, high-quality, plant-based diet: Spirulina flakes and herbivore pellets are mandatory.
 Occasional feeding of cyclops or daphnia is acceptable, but absolutely NO heavy meaty foods like bloodworms or beefheart (which guarantees fatal "Tanganyika Bloat").

 Water Quality: Lake Tanganyika parameters: the most extreme hard, alkaline freshwater environment on Earth. pH must be locked between 8.6 and 9.2 (impossible to maintain with standard tap water; commercial Tanganyika buffer salts are required).
 GH 12-20, KH exceedingly high.
 Temperature 24-26°C (75-79°F).
 Water must be hyper-oxygenated (violent surface agitation).
 Even minor accumulations of nitrates (above 20 ppm) immediately cause loss of the male's blue color and severe lethargy.

-Compatibility: A matriarchal schooling species.
+Compatibility and Cohabitation: A matriarchal schooling species.
 MUST be strictly kept in a "Colony/Harem": 1 or 2 males to an absolute minimum of 6-8 females.
 If there are too few females, the hyper-sexual blue male will literally chase and stress the females to death one by one.
 An excellent tankmate for Tanganyikan "Shell-Dwellers" (like Neolamprologus multifasciatus) on the bottom, or Cyprichromis in the upper water column, as they occupy entirely different niches and ignore each other completely.

-Reproduction in Captivity: A highly specialized, fascinating Maternal Mouthbrooder (Bower-builder).
+Aquarium Breeding: A highly specialized, fascinating Maternal Mouthbrooder (Bower-builder).
 The male builds a giant sand volcano on a rock and dances furiously over it, displaying his flanks.
 The female lays a very small number of enormous eggs (often under 20) and inhales them instantly.
 The magic happens with the "lappets": the male drags his long black ventral fins with the yellow tips across the sand; the female mistakes the yellow tips for forgotten eggs, tries to "eat" them, and in doing so, inhales a mouthful of sperm, fertilizing the eggs in her throat.
 She broods and fasts for 3 weeks.

 Risks and Diseases: 1.
 Female Slaughter: the death rate of females from "burn-out" or exhaustion due to the male's relentless pursuit is extremely high if the male/female ratio is unbalanced.
 2. Intestinal Explosion (Bloat): a long, thin digestive tract completely inept at processing mammalian or heavy animal fats; feeding inappropriate food kills them blocked and bloated.
 3. Glass impacts: highly skittish when the lights turn on suddenly.